Oshwebs23/restaurant-page/README.md

 This is a project completed as part of The Odin Project.
 Here I was tasked in creating a website utilizing Webpack knoweledge and tabbed browsing.
-The project, although commited, is ongping and will be updated with further features in due course.
+The project, although commited, is ongoing and will be updated with further features in due course.